 The council had a letter on file from East Midlands Development Ltd dated November 2008 in reference to the same property, stating that they wanted the council to remove waste from their properties.

 Correspondence was sent back to the company informing them of their responsibility to remove the waste and giving them notice to remove the rubbish.

-The court was told a Mr Denis Rye from the company wrote back to the council refusing to comply and after the relevant period a notice was served.
+The court was told that a Denis Rye from the company wrote back to the council refusing to comply and after the relevant period a notice was served.

-Mr Rye was taken to Mansfield Magistrates’ Court on 10th August and found guilty of failing to comply with the notice.
+Mr Rye was taken to Mansfield Magistrates’ Court on 10th August and convicted of failing to comply with the notice.
 He was fined a total of £2,267.55.